DoctorWkt/CSCvon8/Docs/CSCvon8_design.md

 The D, N, Z, V and C bits are sent to the Jump logic along with two UART status lines: UART is ready to send a character, UART has a character ready to be received.
-The Jump logic is a 74HC138 3:8 demultiplexer.
+The Jump logic is a 74HCT251 8:1 multiplexer.
 This is controlled by  three *Jumpsel* bits using this table:

 | Jumpsel | PCjump (active low) is set to |